pingswept/me30-website/content/logistics/notes.md

 - note closed loop
 - find each component as we discuss: DC power supply, one power (barrel) jack, one LED, one resistor, one pushbutton, plus various wires and a breadboard.

-How the barrel jack works
+How the barrel jack works.
+Power is the outer metal shell, which goes to pin 2, at closed end.
+Ground is the inner metal shell, which goes to pin 1, at open end.

 How the LED works